 Also important is the inclusion of an accurate word count at the very end of an essay, just before the reference list.
 However, because not all essay features are included within a word count, it’s important that you count your words correctly throughout your document.
 The following table provides some guidance:

 Feature 10: Referencing

 The final formatting feature involves paying careful attention to referencing, such as the formatting of your citations and reference lists.
 A reference list may need to be ordered correctly, for example, alphabetically and chronologically, and the references themselves will need a keen editorial eye for punctuation and italics.
 Ultimately, because these formatting rules depend on the style of referencing being used, and because this is a fairly complex topic, we recommend you visit our section on referencing features and referencing challenges to find out more.

-Great work on finishing this short course on essay formatting.
-Are you ready to complete our Lesson Worksheets to check your knowledge and improve your English proficiency?
-You might also wish to study a related course on essay writing too.
+Great work on finishing this short reader on essay formatting.
+Are you ready to complete our Chapter Worksheets to check your knowledge and improve your English proficiency?
+You might also wish to study a related reader on essay writing too.

-Lesson 2 explores the topic: Which 10 essay formatting features should I check?
-Our Lesson 2 Worksheet (containing guidance, activities and answer keys) can be accessed here at the click of a button.
+Chapter 2 explores the topic: Which 10 essay formatting features should I check?
+Our Chapter 2 Worksheet (containing guidance, activities and answer keys) can be accessed here at the click of a button.